 If you are not in love with your current black upholstered seats, then consider the option that follows.

 Remember, you don’t need to use all of these tips, choose the ones that make the most sense to you!

 Seat covers work well if you don’t care about the aesthetics.
 Here are a few that I love.

-Because most Seat covers are wash, rinse and reuse they make a lot of sense for anyone spending mass amounts of time in their vehicle, or traveling with pets.
+Because most Seat covers are as simple as wash, rinse and reuse they make a lot of sense for anyone spending mass amounts of time in their vehicle, or traveling with pets.

 If your vehicle is inundated with pet hair, grab a Seat covers and clear up as much as you can before you vacuum.

 Trying to remove ink on upholstery is typically difficult.
 But, in many cases, hairspray will do the trick.

 Keep it to short, quick bursts of hairspray.
 Let it sit for just a moment than DAB with a lint-free cotton towel.